chrisj890926/ML_Course/README.md

 [Back to Top](#table-of-contents)

+# A2: Classification Models
-# A2 Part 1: Binary Classification
+## A2 Part 1: Binary Classification

 ## Overview
 In this section, we focus on building a binary classification model using logistic regression.
 The goal is to predict binary outcomes and evaluate performance using appropriate metrics.